William W. Stead, MD

 Dr. William Stead is Chief Strategy Officer for Vanderbilt University Medical Center (VUMC).
-In this capacity, he facilitates design and action planning to nurture system innovation, develop strategy, and execute on goals.
+In this capacity he facilitates structured decision making to achieve strategic goals and concept development to nurture system innovation.

 Dr. Stead received his B.A., M.D., and residency training in Internal Medicine and Nephrology from Duke University.
 He remained on Duke’s faculty in Nephrology as the physician in the physician-engineer partnership that developed The Medical Record (TMR), one of the first practical electronic medical record systems.
 He also helped Duke build one of the first patient-centered hospital information systems (IBM’s PCS/ADS).